-Bigger repairs – like a broken bridge or a cracked lens – is something you’ll have to take to either a glasses repair store or the place where you bought your glasses.
-More more time-consuming fixes, some stores even offer loaner replacement glasses – basic wires – to get you through the repair period.
+Bigger repairs – like a broken bridge or a cracked lens – are something you’ll have to take to either a glasses repair store or the place where you bought your glasses.
+More time-consuming fixes, some stores even offer loaner replacement glasses – basic wires – to get you through the repair period.

-When to Get a New Pair
+When To Get A New Pair

-Just like you should see your eye doctor every two years, it’s very common to need a new prescription every two years as you vision might have changed in that time or a new exam might find a better tweak.
+Just like you should see your eye doctor every two years, it’s very common to need a new prescription every two years as your vision might have changed in that time or a new exam might find a better tweak.
 But if you’re in love with your frames, you can always ask to keep the frames and change the lenses – it might even save you some money.

-Real Talk: Are Glasses for Men Attractive?
+Real Talk: Are Glasses For Men Attractive?